-The attorneys at Clark & Clark have substantial experience handling and trying these matters in sex crimes units as prosecutors and as defense attorneys.
+The attorneys at Clark, Clark & Noonan, LLC. have substantial experience handling and trying these matters in sex crimes units as prosecutors and as defense attorneys.
 If you have received notification of a Tier Hearing, we have the expertise to guide you though this process which includes handling the hearing as well as filing a motion to terminate your obligation to register.
 Contact our offices in Jersey City by calling 732-303-7857 to discuss your situation with one of our lawyers.

 What Is Megan’s Law in New Jersey?